-The culmination to true meditation is what in the West is called Contemplation, or technically Reflexive Self-Consciousness, consciousness conscious of itself, a very high degree of alertness and mental clarity.
+The culmination to true meditation is what in the West is called Contemplation, or technically Reflexive Self-Consciousness, consciousness conscious of itself, a very high degree of alertness and mental clarity with perfect stillness of mental content.
 In the East this is called samadhic contemplation.
 A rationale of this is offered to those who take Eastern or Western meditation disciplines with us.
 Again Contemplation is mostly misunderstood, both in definition & in practice, so we need to be careful how we use our terms if we wish to practice what is the high culmination to meditation.

 East or West?